-Difficulty: 1 Easy

 Learning Objective: 02-02 How the U.S. output mix has changed over time.

-Schiller - Chapter 02 #28

-- 29. As the U.S. economy relies more and more heavily on the production of services rather than goods, - A. GDP will decrease since there will be less real production. - B. International trade will become more difficult. - C. Mass unemployment will result. - D. Nearly all future job growth will be in service-producing industries.

-A service sector that is growing faster than the manufacturing sector will cause growth in service sector jobs relative to manufacturing jobs.

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-02 How the U.S. output mix has changed over time.
-Schiller - Chapter 02 #29 Topic: WHAT AMERICA PRODUCES

-- 30. Which of the following is considered a service in the calculation of GDP?
+30. Which of the following is considered a service in the calculation of GDP?
+A. Manufacturing reclining chairs. В. Constructing new homes.
+C. Tax preparation.
+Manufacturing automobiles.

-- A. Reclining chairs.

-- B. Photographs.

-- C. Tax preparation.

-- D. Automobiles.

 Any consumption spending on intangibles is for services.

-AACSB: Reflective Thinking Blooms: Analyze Difficulty: 2 Medium Learning Objective: 02-02 How the U.S. output mix has changed over time.
-Schiller - Chapter 02 #30 Topic: WHAT AMERICA PRODUCES

-- 31. Differences in size of real GDP across countries are best explained by

-- A. Population growth.

-- B. Human capital.

-- C. Large farming sector.

-- D. None of the choices are correct.
+AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Analyze Difficulty: 03 Hard Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Topic: WHAT AMERICA PRODUCES 31.
+Differences in size of real GDP across countries are best explained by A. Population growth.
+B. Human capital.
+C. Large farming sector.
+D. None of the choices are correct.
 Real GDP growth is determined not by quantity of factors of production but by quality of factors of production such as human capital.

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-02 How the U.S. output mix has changed over time.
-Schiller - Chapter 02 #31 Topic: WHAT AMERICA PRODUCES

-- 32. Which of the following has been a century-long trend in the United States? - A. Decline of total value of world trade. - B. Relative increase in farming to manufacturing. - C. Relative decline in manufacturing to the service sector. - D. Relative decline in service sector to manufacturing.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Topic: WHAT AMERICA PRODUCES 32.
+Which of the following has been a century-long trend in the United States?
+A. Decline of total value of world trade.
+B. Relative increase in farming to manufacturing.
+C. Relative decline in manufacturing to the service sector.
+D. Relative decline in service sector to manufacturing.
 The service sector as a percentage of real GDP has grown relative to the manufacturing sector.

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
-Schiller - Chapter 02 #32
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Topic: WHAT AMERICA PRODUCES

-- 33. Which of the following contains the two sectors whose percentage contribution to the real GDP has declined since 1900?
+33. Which of the following contains the two sectors whose percentage contribution to the real GDP has declined since 1900?

-- A. Farming and manufacturing.
+A. Farming and manufacturing.

 - B. Manufacturing and exports.

 - C. Farming and services.

 - D. Services and exports.